Today I wanted to share how I repurposed a fireplace mantle in the garden.

-While driving around in the rain a few months ago, I spotted this old fireplace mantle.
-It was leaning behind a dumpster with a ton of junk piled on top of it.
+While driving around in the rain a few months ago, I spotted this mantle leaning next to a dumpster with a ton of junk piled on top of it.

 The dumpster was located behind a furniture staging company, but this neglected mantle had clearly been here a long, long time.